Comparison

 • Both allow third-party audit trails

-• Both prioritize tamper-proof records
+• Both prioritize tamper-evident records

 Tiered Maturity